ali5ter/carrybag/README.md

 External packages used by CarryBag are loaded as git submodules in the `3rdparty` directory to make it easier to keep things up-to-date.

-CarryBag is has been used on many versions of OSX, Unix and Linux.
-I currently use it on OSX Yosemite and Ubuntu 14.04.
+While CarryBag has been used on many versions of OSX, Unix and Linux, it is currently used on the following operating systems:
+* OSX 10.10 (Yosemite)
+* Ubuntu 14.04 LTS (Trusty Tahr)

 ## Install
 Clone this repository and run `tools/install.sh`